 In our practice we were working with yoga and meditation to enhance our nervous system which meant we were creating new neural connections.
 We were also reconfiguring those connections so that we could grow which meant that the old patterns of thinking, of existing had to fall away or be detoured to the new pathways.
 All this detouring and reconfiguring gave rise to irritation and perturbation.
 It was worth laughing about as it was an actual sign of progress on the path.
 It wasn’t that we were just uncovering our inner angst- we were actually rebuilding ourselves from the nervous system up.
 No need to go into stories about how messed up the morning was or how this kind of thing always happens when we are late.
 It was just time to deal with the situation with the freshness of being fully present to the internal and external realities we were experiencing.

 We took the detour, waving at the police women, and if I remember correctly we arrived just as things in the training were getting going.
 Nothing missed, but a lot gained in accepting the experience of perturbation as part of the practice we were so diligently seeking to grow through.

 So there it is- irritation, perturbation- both signs of progress on your path and not a excuse to change course or be hard on yourself.
 Bring it into your practice as the blessings it is when it arises and watch the experience wash over you like a wave.
 The next thing you know you will have reached that next stepping stone on the path and will actually look forward to that next wave of growing pains, or at least be more accepting of them, and yourself in the process.

 TayaTaya Malakian is a poet, an artist, a yogini, a mother, and a minister/spiritual advisor.
-She strives to be a "Medicine Woman for the Modern World" bringing deep wisdom, ceremony and soulfulness into every aspect of daily life.
+She strives to bring deep wisdom, ceremony and soulfulness into every aspect of daily life.
 She lives in Nevada City, Ca.View all posts by Taya →